-Galileo Program Chair:
+Galileo Program Coordinator:

 Welcome to the Astronomical League’s Galileo Program.
 The purpose of this observing program is to experience the thrill that Galileo had when he was the first person to turn a telescope towards the sky.
 You will make observations like those that caused such a great uproar throughout Europe as you find evidence that shows that the Ptolemaic model of the Universe (geocentric) was wrong and that Copernicus might be right (heliocentric), and that Aristotle may not have been right either…